Hoboneer/surfraw-tools/docs/advanced-usage.md

 Note that this parameter expansion is visible in the `surfraw -elvi` output.

 *(For your elvi, please stick to POSIX shell since `surfraw` is a POSIX shell program.
-We want elvi to be usable for everywhere.)*
+We want elvi to be usable everywhere.)*

 #### `www.reddit.com/r/${SURFRAW_reddit_subreddit:-all}/search?restrict_sr=1&` (search url)

-Like in the base URL, any variables will have their final values at at this point, and the search URL text is available for interaction by the shell:
+Like in the base URL, any variables will have their final values at this point and the search URL text is available for interaction by the shell:

 ```sh
 w3_browse_url "YOUR_SEARCH_URL"